AeroAstroid/TWOW-Season-Simulator/README.md

-# Dark's TWOW Season Simulator
+# Dark's TWOW Season Simulator (General Version)
 A simple, customizable C program that simulates seasons of TWOW given normal distribution data for each contestant.

+**This branch contains a general version of the simulator, built for use with common MiniTWOW formats.
+If you're looking to simulate EWOW specifically, [check the `ewow` branch of this repository.](https://github.com/AeroAstroid/TWOW-Season-Simulator/tree/ewow)**

 ## Customization

 ### Contestant Data
 The program reads contestant performance data from the **`data/distributions.txt`** file.
-The file is a tab-separated values table where each row is a contestant, and the columns correspond to **name**, **average**, **standard deviation**, and **lives**.
-For simulating seasons that don't have a lives system, you can omit the last column, and contestants will be assigned a life count of 1 automatically.
+The file is a tab-separated values table where each row is a contestant, and the columns correspond to **name**, **average**, **standard deviation**, **current response count**, and **lives**.
+The last two columns are both optional, and both will default to 1 if omitted.

 For highest accuracy, it is recommended to use **standardized ranks** as the performance data, however **normalized ranks** are an acceptable substitute.

-The sample file in the repo contains data for all EWOW contestants as of EWOW 7B.
+The sample file in the repo contains data for all **TWOW: The Dragon Quest** contestants as of round 11.

 ### Game Data

 The program reads game variables from the **`data/game.txt`** file.
-The file contains nine customizable variables:
+The file contains 7 customizable variables:

 * **`ELIM_RATE`:** the percentage of contestants that get eliminated/lose a life per round, expressed as a decimal value;
-* **`LIFE_GAIN_RATE`:** the percentage of contestants that gain a life per round, expressed as a decimal value;
+* **`PRIZE_RATE`:** the percentage of contestants that prize in each round, expressed as a decimal value.
+By default, prizing gives an extra life if life decay isn't active, and gives an extra response if it is;
-* **`ENSURE_LESS_THAN_HALF`:** a boolean value (0 or 1).
-If set to 1, the elimination region will always be less than half the contestant field (except in finales), like in EWOW;
+* **`LIFE_GAIN_INSTEAD_OF_DRP`:** set this to 1 to have the prize region award an extra life.
+Set this to 0 to have the prize region award an extra response;
 * **`LIFE_CAP`:** the amount of lives at which a contestant can't gain any extra lives.
 If a contestant at the life cap places in the prize region, their life count does not change.
 Set this to 0 or -1 to have no life cap;
-* **`LIFE_DECAY_TIMER`:** the amount of simulated rounds until life decay kicks in.
-Life decay makes it so after results for each round, every contestant who isn't already on 1 life has their life count decayed by 1, such as in EWOW.
-Set this to 0 to make life decay start instantly, set this to -1 to have no life decay;
-* **`LIFE_DECAY_FLOOR`:** the amount of lives at which a contestant's lives stop decaying;
-* **`LD_ELIM_RATE`:** once/if life decay starts, the elim rate variable will be set to this value for the rest of the season;
-* **`LD_LIFE_GAIN_RATE`:** once/if life decay starts, the life gain rate variable will be set to this value for the rest of the season;
+* **`UDRP_THRESHOLD`:** the contestant count at which every contestant starts to be granted 2 responses by default;
+* **`UTRP_THRESHOLD`:** the contestant count at which every contestant starts to be granted 3 responses by default (usually reserved for finales);
 * **`THRESHOLD_POINTS`:** a list of contestant counts for which the program will output contestant odds (e.g. Top 5000, Top 1000, Top 500, etc).

-The sample file in the repo contains values applicable to EWOW's game state as of EWOW 7B.
+The sample file in the repo contains values applicable to **TWOW: The Dragon Quest**'s game state as of round 11.

 ### Program Data

 The program reads program parameters from the **`data/program.txt`** file.
-The file contains two customizable variables:
+The file contains 2 customizable variables:

 * **`ITERATIONS`:** the amount of seasons the program will simulate before stopping;
 * **`THREADS`:** the amount of threads to run simulations with.
 It is not recommended to go above 4.